awslabs/aws-sdk-android-samples/S3TransferUtilitySample/README.md

      },
      ```
    * Update `Bucket` with the name of the S3 Bucket created in Step-3.
    * Update `Region` with the region of the S3 Bucket created from Step-3.
 For example, `us-east-1`.
-The `Region`column in [Aamazon S3 Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) represents the region string.
+The `Region`column in [Amazon S3 Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) represents the region string.
      ```
      "S3TransferUtility": {
        "Default": {